 Vagus on form with new songs and a few faves.
 Alice Gee, Gary Law, James Dolan and Jonny Hill are a new wave krautrock quartet with pop tones and avant-garde sensibility.
 The music on this live EP comes from the full-length concert film we published in March 2017, with a heavy sound wrung from the tapes by producer Gary Law.

-In my opinion this is the best sounding recording of Vagus out there to date.
+In my opinion, this is the best sounding recording of Vagus out there to date.
 The show itself had a good atmosphere.
 The first act of the evening, Semu Cà, delivered a meticulously detailed set and was greatly enjoyed.
 Vagus’ set was focused and febrile.
-The band was introducing three new songs to their set.
 The small venue was full of friends.
-With this audio recording, the band’s bassist Gary has fashioned a slab of heavy rock out of their angular post-punk pop – a fascinating genre mutation.
+With this audio recording, the band’s bassist Gary has fashioned a slab of heavy rock out of their angular post-punk pop – a fascinating genre mutation. ― Chris Almond

 Let’s recap some major moments in the recording history of Vagus.
 Gutsty was a prototype punkoid classic, and then the first commercial release Electro Looks a pop song with electronic rhythms made while technically still a duo.
 AK-47 was next, with Gary Law overseeing construction of a techno armature for prog-inspired darkness.
 Jersey Live 2015 with Par 4 stage, mixed by Sam Falle, was rock ‘n’ roll spectacle and an explosive live debut.
 A recording done at the Mechanics venue captures a ferocious version of Tokyo, often a set climax.